SohamMafidar/login2explore/README.md

 # **Form Submission in JsonPowerDB**

-JsonPowerDb is a Rest API based Multimode database(supporting Document Db, Key-value Db, RDBMS etc) http://login2explore.com/jpdb/docs.html
+JsonPowerDB is a Real-time, High Performance,Simple to Use, Rest API based Multi-mode DBMS(supporting Document Db, Key-value Db, RDBMS etc) http://login2explore.com/jpdb/docs.html

 ### The DBMS looks like this